Accessing voluntary assisted dying in the ACT

 If you have complaints about health services and health records in the ACT, you can contact the ACT Human Rights Commission.

-You can raise concerns about the conduct or performance of a registered health practitioner with the Australian Health Practitioner Regulation Agency (AHPRA).
+You can raise concerns about the conduct or performance of a registered health practitioner with the Australian Health Practitioner Regulation Agency (Ahpra).